Totoual/oef-sdk-python/docs/source/user/query-language.rst

     from oef.query import Query, Constraint, Eq, Gt, Eq

-    # return all the books written by Stephen King published after 1990, and available as e-book:
+    # return all the books written by Stephen King published after 1990, and available as an e-book:
     Query([
         Constraint(attr_author, Eq("Stephen King")),
         Constraint(attr_year, Gt(1990),